 • Put emotion aside and make the direct ask.
 Be specific!
-Having a meeting with a policy-maker takes time and
+Having a meeting with a policymaker takes time and effort, so make it count.
+Be direct on what change you want to see and why it's important.

 • Make a checklist of important points you want to get across before you send your letter, or write your email, or take the in-person meeting.
 Practice, practice, practice!
-If you are meeting in-person, practice with a peer; if you are writing a letter or an email, make sure that a couple of people on your team get a chance to review it before
+If you are meeting in-person, practice with a peer; if you are writing a letter or an email, make sure that a couple of people on your team get a chance to